outdoor-buddies-new/outdoor-buddies-new.github.io/index.md

 ### Milestone 2: Data model development

-The goal of [Milestone 2](https://github.com/orgs/outdoor-buddies/projects/3) is to implement the data model: for hikes and for users/groups on the site.
-We will also be fixing certain login issues and having a consistent style across the whole project.
+The goal of [Milestone 2](https://github.com/orgs/outdoor-buddies/projects/3) was to implement the data model: for hikes and for users/groups on the site.
+We also be fixed certain login issues and added basic features such as searching, adding, editing, etc.

 ## Milestone 3: Final touches